seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part18-AR-AP-Aging-Reports.md

 ### Troubleshooting

-**Every invoice shows up in the "Current" bucket, even ones you expect to be overdue** Check the asOfDate you're testing against — if it defaults to today and your test invoices have due dates in the future, that's actually correct behavior.
-Go back to /dashboard/invoices/new and create a test invoice with a due date deliberately set in the past (e.g. 20 days ago) to see the aging logic actually bucket something as overdue.
+**Every invoice shows up in the "Current" bucket, even ones you expect to be overdue** Check the `asOfDate` you're testing against — if it defaults to today and your test invoices have due dates in the future, that's actually correct behavior.
+Go back to `/dashboard/invoices/new` and create a test invoice with a due date deliberately set in the past (e.g. 20 days ago) to see the aging logic actually bucket something as overdue.

-**daysOverdue calculation seems off by one day, or by a lot** Confirm both dueDate and asOfDate strings are in the same format (YYYY-MM-DD) — mixing a full ISO timestamp string with a plain date string can shift the calculation due to timezone differences.
+**daysOverdue calculation seems off by one day, or by a lot** Confirm both `dueDate` and `asOfDate` strings are in the same format (`YYYY-MM-DD`) — mixing a full ISO timestamp string with a plain date string can shift the calculation due to timezone differences.
+The `.toISOString().slice(0, 10)` pattern used throughout this course keeps things consistent; if you introduced a different date format anywhere in this function, that's the likely culprit.

-**getApAging is undefined or "not a function" when imported** Confirm you actually created src/lib/reports/ap-aging.ts (step 4 describes mirroring ar-aging.ts, but does not show every line — you need to write out the full function yourself, following the same structure as getArAging but querying bills/vendors and using bill-specific field names like billNumber and dueDate).
+**getApAging is undefined or "not a function" when imported** Confirm you actually created `src/lib/reports/ap-aging.ts` (Part 18 step 4 describes mirroring `ar-aging.ts`, but does not show every line — you need to write out the full function yourself, following the same structure as `getArAging` but querying bills/vendors and using bill-specific field names like `billNumber` and `dueDate`).
+If you skipped writing this file expecting it to already exist, that's the issue.

-**Totals by bucket don't add up to what you'd expect by eyeballing the table rows** Confirm the `totals[r.bucket as keyof typeof totals] += r.totalCents;` line is using totalCents (already in cents) consistently, and only convert to dollars at the very last step when displaying via formatCents.
+**Totals by bucket don't add up to what you'd expect by eyeballing the table rows** Confirm the `totals[r.bucket as keyof typeof totals] += r.totalCents;` line is using `totalCents` (already in cents) consistently, and that you're not accidentally adding a dollar-formatted string to it elsewhere — always keep raw cent integers in your calculations, and only convert to dollars at the very last step when displaying via `formatCents`.

 **Cross-checking against the Balance Sheet's Accounts Receivable shows a meaningfully large mismatch, not just a small rounding difference**
-Re-read the partial-payment caveat in step 3 — if you have several partially-paid invoices, the aging report currently counts their FULL original total as outstanding rather than the true remaining balance.
+Re-read the partial-payment caveat in step 3 — if you have several partially-paid invoices, the aging report currently counts their FULL original total as outstanding rather than the true remaining balance, which can create a larger-than-expected gap versus the Balance Sheet's real AR balance (which correctly reflects actual payments applied via journal entries).
 This is the known, flagged limitation — not a bug in your code.

-**Page shows an error about invoices.dueDate or similar column not existing** Confirm you're referencing the exact camelCase property names Drizzle exposes in your code (dueDate, invoiceNumber, totalCents) rather than the snake_case database column names (due_date, invoice_number, total_cents).
+**Page shows an error about invoices.dueDate or similar column not existing** Confirm you're referencing the exact camelCase property names Drizzle exposes in your code (`dueDate`, `invoiceNumber`, `totalCents`) rather than the snake_case database column names (`due_date`, `invoice_number`, `total_cents`) — this mixing-up is a common typo when moving between looking at Neon's SQL Editor (snake_case) and writing TypeScript (camelCase).

 ---

+✅ **Part 18 is now complete in full**, including the Troubleshooting Addendum merged in above.

 ### What's next

-With all three core reports built, we've completed the entire "MVP" accounting core.
+With all three core reports built, we've completed the entire "MVP" accounting core described in our original project plan.
 Part 19: Your First Background Job — we finally bring Inngest into the project, starting with something simple and satisfying: sending an invoice email in the background instead of making the user wait for it.